 A more recent article, “How Political Conventions Affect Stocks,” noted that in the 16 presidential election years since 1948, the S&P 500 rose during 11 Republican conventions (as measured from the start to the end of the convention), according to a report by S&P Capital IQ.
 In contrast, stocks made gains during only seven Democratic conventions.

-Below is a list of additional articles published in the past five years that examine the link between US presidential elections (and administrations) and stock market performance.
+Below is a list of additional articles that examine the link between US presidential elections (and administrations) and stock market performance.

 Do Election Cycles Sway the Markets?

 - In “7 Fascinating Facts About How US Presidents Affect The Stock Markets,” editor Sam Ro briefly annotates several oft-repeated statements such as: “the third year of a President’s terms is usually the best for stocks” and “since 1900, only five presidents have seen stocks rise more than 50% during their term.”
 (Business Insider, March 2012)

 - A survey of US members conducted by CFA Institute poses this simple question: Will the outcome of the election have an effect on the economy?
 A larger-than-expected 80% of survey respondents say that it will have an important impact on the economy going forward.
 Good news for people hoping something, anything really, gets going in Washington to remedy our economic malaise.
 (Market Integrity Insights, October 2012)

 - In this podcast, Robert Stammers, CFA, talks to Michael Gayed, CFA, a co-portfolio manager at Pension Partners, to get a sense of what may happen after the election.
 Gayed often comments on macroeconomic trends and their effect on the capital markets.
 (Inside Investing, October 2012)